 Water Pressure and Velocity – Housing Growth

-If a sprinkler system is installed when the water pressure is at the low stage, great care must be taken to ensure that there is adequate pressure and flow (gallons able to be delivered) to operate the sprinkler system at an efficient level.
-Improper planning for low water pressure will cause areas in your yard to be inconsistently watered (even if high quality equipment and proper spacing is used).
-At that point, you will need to over water certain areas to get the "dry spots" watered.
-This will cause you to waste large amounts of water and money.
+If an irrigation system is installed while water pressure is at the low stage, great care must be taken to ensure adequate pressure and flow (gallons able to be delivered).
+This is necessary to operate the system at an efficient level.
+Improper planning for low water pressure will result in inconsistent and uneven water delivery (even when high-quality equipment is used and proper spacing is employed).
+When this occurs, the property owner must over water certain areas to provide coverage for "dry spots".
+This wastes a significant amount of water and money.

-If a sprinkler system is installed when the water pressure is at the high stage, special methods must be used to limit the pressure so that the sprinkler system operates efficiently.
-Sprinklers operate at pressures ranging from 30 PSI to 60 PSI at the head.
+If an irrigation system is installed while the water pressure is at the high stage, special methods must be used to limit the pressure so that the irrigation system operates efficiently.
+Irrigation systems typically operate at pressures ranging from 30 PSI to 60 PSI.

-If the water pressure exceeds the limit for the head, "misting" will occur.
+If the water pressure exceeds the limit of the head, "misting" will occur.
 Misting is also referred to as fogging.
-Misting heads can cause 20 to 40% of your water to simply drift away from the landscaped area.
-Improper pressure regulation can increase the long-term cost of your sprinkler system dramatically because you will need to water longer to get the proper amount of water into your landscape.
+Misting heads can cause 20–40% of your water to simply drift away from the landscape area.
+Improper pressure regulation can dramatically increase the long-term cost of operating your irrigation system, as longer run times will be required to deliver the proper amount of water to your landscape.

-Sprinkler system components and piping are rated for a specific water velocity.
-Normally, 5 feet per second is the maximum allowed velocity .
-(The velocity is the speed of the water going through the system.)
-Water velocity is a function of water pressure, size of piping, and friction loss through the sprinkler system.
-If a sprinkler system is installed with water velocity exceeding 5 feet per second, the piping and components in the system will deteriorate substantially faster than normal.
-This will cause excessive maintenance costs and will shorten the life of the system.
+Irrigation system components and piping are rated for specific water velocities.
+The velocity is the speed of the water going through the system.
+Five feet per second is the maximum allowed velocity for most components.
+Water velocity is a function of water pressure, piping dimensions, and friction loss as water travels through the irrigation system.
+If an irrigation system is installed with water velocity exceeding five feet per second, the piping and system components will deteriorate substantially faster than normal.
+This will lead to excessive maintenance costs and will shorten the life of the system.

-Abuses of the velocity rule are normally seen in systems that have high water pressure, smaller piping and a fewer valves than needed.
+Abuses of the velocity rule are a common feature in systems that have high water pressure, smaller piping and fewer valves than necessary.

-In any installation, the current water pressure, flow rate, water velocity and potential housing or utility growth must be properly addressed to ensure that your system will continue to function properly in the future.
+In any installation, water pressure, flow rate, water velocity and potential housing or utility growth must be addressed to ensure that your system will continue to function properly and efficiently in the future.